ipatop/Genomics_withR/docs/02-introduction-to-R.md

 After this section you should be able to:

-1. Do data manipulation
+1. Load, explore and manioulate data in R
-2. Do basic statistical analysis and plots

 ## Introduction